astridyz/Lumi/docs/GettingStarted/ListeningEvents.md

 ```

 :::tip Messages content
 Tried and it printed a empty string?
 Your [MESSAGE_CONTENT privileged intent](https://discord.com/developers/docs/topics/gateway#privileged-intents) may be disabled.
+But don't worry, you can enable it easily, [check this guide.](/docs/Guides/Intents)

 :::

 In the next page, you will be doing your first requests to Discord.